Cosby5/All-My-Stars/README.md

 ## Verilog

+- [thegamingbot/VLIW-Architecture](https://github.com/thegamingbot/VLIW-Architecture) - A Python - Verilog combination that simulates the working of a 32-bit 5-stage pipelined VLIW processor from input assembly code while monitoring the updates in the processor register file.
+- [EvgenyMuryshkin/qusoc](https://github.com/EvgenyMuryshkin/qusoc) - QuSoC demo projects and template
 - [kuanwoo/SYMPL64_FloatingPoint_RISC-](https://github.com/kuanwoo/SYMPL64_FloatingPoint_RISC-) - SYMPLYON 64-bit GP-GPU Compute Unit ISA and synthesizable Verilog RTL model for IEEE754-2008 Compute applications.
 This is a single floating-point compute unit with four, interleaving threads.
 It features FloPoCo-generated floating-point operators.
 - [erickahmed/square-one](https://github.com/erickahmed/square-one) - Square One is a virtual computer built from scratch, starting from the logic gates and CPU to an assembler and compiler (in developement), whilst at the very high level Java will be implemented
 - [scarv/scarv-cpu](https://github.com/scarv/scarv-cpu) - SCARV: a side-channel hardened RISC-V platform